 - I know my stakeholders

-There is a clear understanding of who are the stakeholders.
+There is a clear understanding of who the stakeholders are.
 I know many of them personally.

 - I maintain a backlog considering stakeholders’ interests

-I can answer questions about product backlog and motivate how each backlog item will benefit and create value for stakeholders.
+I can answer questions about product backlog and expand on how each backlog item will benefit and create value for stakeholders.

 - Stakeholders trust me

 My stakeholders appreciate my work as a product owner and are willing to help me.
-They believe me, and I can speak with them openly.
+They believe in me, and I can speak to them openly.

 - My stakeholders know current release plan